kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 - Add idle animation
 - Apply some simple 9-panel textbox with borders to replace the black box
   - Do the same for the nameplate
+- Implement interactable objects for dialogue
+  - Inheritance?
+Or composition?
+    - How would we do composition in GMS2?

 ## Stretches
 - Allow for variable insertion during spec generation